Does Pay-for-Performance SEO Really Save You Money?

 Pay-per-performance SEO: what kind of beast is it?

 Pay-for-performance SEO (PFP) is a model where the client only pays if the agency fulfills their request.
-It can be ranking positions, traffic, leads, or anything else.
+It can be page rankings for specific keywords, traffic, leads, technical SEO, digital advertising, or anything else.
 You can negotiate almost anything SEO-related with pay-for-performance SEO companies.

 Hourly rates, monthly retainer, and project-based fees for the same services can range from $150-$350 per hour, $1100 per month or more, or $1500 per project.